Bozar/FungusCave/README.md

 ## Summary

 Fungus Cave is a coffee break Roguelike game.
-A successful run takes about ten minutes.
+A successful run takes about fifteen minutes.
 Your goal is to fight through three dungeon levels and kill all enemies that carries potion.
 The game is made with C# and Unity.
 The ☼masterful☼ tileset, `curses_vector`, is created by DragonDePlatino for [Dwarf Fortress](http://www.bay12forums.com/smf/index.php?topic=161328.0).
 The color theme, `One Dark Pro`, is created by binaryify for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme).

 This readme serves as a quick start guide to the game.
 Please refer to `manual.md`, which is in the same place as `FungusCave.exe`, for more information.
+You might be interested in [other games](https://github.com/Bozar/DevBlog/wiki/GameList) made by me.

 > '...
 Blood,' he continued after a pause, 'blood is holy!
 Blood does not see the light of God's sun, blood is hidden from the light ...
 And a great sin it is to show blood to the light of day, a great sin and cause to be fearful, oh, a great one it is!'
 >